 - Avoid raw fruits and vegetables, greasy or spicy foods, alcohol, dairy products, and caffeinated beverages.

 - Take the antibiotic that you have been given (Cipro or Azithromycin) when you are experiencing moderate to severe diarrhea.
 If the antibiotic is not helping after the second dose and the diarrhea continues, seek medical help.

-Only take Immodium or Lomotil when you are taking an antibiotic for TD.
-Do not take any antimotility medications by itself as it does not kill the bacteria creating the problem.
+Only take Immodium when you are taking an antibiotic for TD.
+Do not take any antimotility medications by themselves as it does not kill the bacteria creating the problem.